Power Up Your Business Reach with

 vii) Notify government agencies such as the Central Excise Authorities, Customs Authorities, Service Tax Department, and Sales Tax Authorities of the company’s new address.

-i) Board Resolution: Call a board meeting to adopt a resolution authorizing the change of registered office. Using the MCA portal, you must submit Form INC-22 (Application for Change of Registered Office) with the required attachments.
+ii)Using the MCA portal, you must submit Form INC-22 (Application for Change Registered Office) with the required attachments.

-ii) Affidavit and Proof of Address: Attach a copy of the Board resolution, an affidavit sworn by the director or directors, and documentation proving the new registered office (such as a utility bill or rent agreement).
+iii) Affidavit and Proof of Address: Attach a copy of the Board resolution, an affidavit sworn by the director or directors, and documentation proving the new registered office (such as a utility bill or rent agreement).

-iii) MCA approval: Following submission, MCA will review the application and, if accepted, update the records.
+iv) MCA approval: Following submission, MCA will review the application and, if accepted, update the records.

 Yes, you can file Form INC-22 if you’re moving within the same state or city.
 However, if the corporation moves from one state to another, it must pass a special resolution.